Caleb & Brown

 Utility Tokens

 As the name implies, utility tokens are created to serve a particular purpose (or multiple purposes) on a specific platform.
 In essence, they allow users to interact with features or applications unique to a specific platform.
 Sometimes, utility tokens are used to pay for products or services on a network (like Binance’s BNB token).
-Other times, they can function as the means through which a user can unlock a network’s utility (like XRP for making quick, liquid, global money transfers).
+Other times, they can function as the means through which a user can unlock a network’s utility.

 Infrastructure Tokens